bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Let\'s see if that works.
+Let&apos;s see if that works.
 And sure enough, it works just the same as before.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 380.  (###) ~~~~~~~~~~~~~~~~~~~-->